Laser hair removal is one of the most in-demand beauty treatments.

-National Laser Institute offers cosmetic laser courses for cosmetic lasers for total career changers that can be completed in just 1-2 weeks!
+National Laser Institute offers cosmetic laser courses for cosmetic lasers for total career changers and estheticians that can be completed in just 1-2 weeks!

 The Comprehensive Laser Course covers the most in-demand treatments, including laser hair removal, IPL photofacial, skin rejuvenation, skin tightening and more!